ModDota/moddota.github.io/_articles/scripting/particle-attachment.md

 Else you won't see them unless they belonged originally to the hero that is casting them.

-## Parents and Childs
+## Parents and Children

-  A Parent Particle is indicated by a P in the Asset Broswer.
+  A Parent Particle is indicated by a P in the Asset Browser.

   ![img](/images/external/esM9P-998defaf12.jpg)

   You normally want to use a Parent because it will show the complete particle effect.
-Childs are harder to display and might not show or display properly.
+Children are harder to display and might not show or display properly.

   ![img](/images/external/esz6V-b4912e2ca5.png)